jbsparrow/CyberDropDownloader/docs/frequently-asked-questions.md

 Go to your applications folder, find the python folder inside of it.
 Run the `Install Certificates` file in that folder.

-Go back to where you are running Cyberdrop-DL and delete the the `venv` folder if one exists (if not, don't worry).
+Go back to where you are running Cyberdrop-DL and delete the `venv` folder if one exists (if not, don't worry).
 Then try running the program again.

-## A thread/site i follow has new posts but cyberdrop-dl is not detecting them/downloading them, why?
+## A thread/site i follow has new posts but `cyberdrop-dl` is not detecting / downloading them, why?

-cyberdrop-dl caches requests to made to sites to speed up re-runs and minimize load on those sites.
+`cyberdrop-dl` caches requests to made to sites to speed up re-runs and minimize load on those sites.
 By default, forums are cached for 30 days and any other site is cached for 7 days.

 You can run with `--disable-cache` to temporarily disable the cache (CLI only) or change the default values to 0.